You are here

-Fund work performed by Council staff or contracts with other entities that:
+Fund work performed by council staff or other entities that will:

 - Identify individuals and their families who may need services or supports,

-- Foster inter-agency collaboration and coordination that results in improved service or support,
+- Foster inter-agency collaboration and coordination resulting in improved service or support,

 - Reduce or eliminate barriers to services; or redesign systems of support to better meet individual needs,